 - Leaves of the above small bunch of parsley, finely chopped

-- 2 tbsp dill, finely chopped
+- 2 Tbsp dill, finely chopped

 - A bunch of watercress, to serve

-1 Put all the ingredients for the tongue into a large, oval-shaped casserole.
+Step 1.
+Put all the ingredients for the tongue into a large, oval-shaped casserole.
 Cover, bring to a gentle boil over a medium heat, skimming any scum from the surface and turn down to a simmer.
 Cook uncovered for 2½-3 hours, adding more water if the tongue becomes visible above the water.

-2 Remove the tongue from the pan, set aside until cool enough to handle but still warm, then peel off the skin.
+Step 2.
+Remove the tongue from the pan, set aside until cool enough to handle but still warm, then peel off the skin.
 It’s important to do this while it’s still warm, otherwise it becomes impossible.
 Cool completely, wrap in clingfilm and refrigerate for a few hours.

-3 To make the gribiche, remove the yolks then slice the egg whites into neat juliennes.
+Step 3.
+To make the gribiche, remove the yolks then slice the egg whites into neat juliennes.

-5 When you have a smooth sauce, add the capers, cornichons and herbs, and blitz until they’re chopped and incorporated into the sauce.
+Step 5.
+When you have a smooth sauce, add the capers, cornichons and herbs, and blitz until they’re chopped and incorporated into the sauce.
 Pour the sauce into a bowl and stir through the julienned egg whites.

-6 Serve the tongue finely sliced and topped with a generous spoonful of the gribiche, with some watercress on the side.
+Step 6.
+Serve the tongue finely sliced and topped with a generous spoonful of the gribiche, with some watercress on the side.

 It is awfully stressful to battle colon cancer—a disease that literally eats you up from the inside out.
 Cole slaw may be a wiser choice than potato chips with that lunchtime deli sandwich.
 If you follow the advice of noted dietitians, continue to include various forms of fiber in your diet so you can remain healthy.
 Now, what fiber will you be enjoying today?
 If you need suggestions, visit us on Pinterest.